Skip to main content

 The cases that BOLI is prioritizing include:

-• Cases where the whistleblowing alleges violations within state government including fraud, gross waste of funds, or substantial and specific danger to public health or safety
+• Cases where the whistleblowing alleges violations by a public or non-profit employer including fraud, gross waste of funds, or substantial and specific danger to public health or safety

 • Cases involving Domestic Violence/Harassment/Sexual Assault/ Stalking/Bias Leave, Discrimination, or Retaliation